mationic/userscripts/Reddit - Top Comments Preview.readme.md

 --
-*v1.84*
+*v1.85*

-Moved autoloaded comments to bottom of entry.
+Moved comments to bottom of entry for autloading mode.
-Added option for selfposts to move comments to bottom.
+Without autloading the comments are still at to the top.
+If you prefer other settings, you can change the positions for the different media types in the options part of the script.

 --